bflaven/ia_usages/ia_building_llm_api_web_apps_start_finish/README.md

 *Illustration simplifiée de l'écosystème IA possible*

-# INTRO
+# PROJECT SCOPE

-**In french, below, extracted from the orignal README of the project.
+**In French, below, extracted from the orignal README of the project.
 I gave a descriptions for each functionalities written for the purpose of the project.**

 ## 1. Fonctionnalités implémentées